UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### UKCloud for OpenStack

 This service is powered by Red Hat OpenStack, an open source cloud computing platform that provides a flexible virtual data centre (VDC) management platform built for the digital age.

+### UKCloud for Red Hat OpenShift

+A platform designed for developers to create and share applications without worrying about IaaS.
+This service uses Red Hat OpenShift.

 ### UKCloud for VMware